-Mäd took the opposite approach, and spoke to customers and bank employees to understand their pain points, their aspirations, and what would really delight them.
-This allowed to us to create an incredible before & after difference:
+Mäd took the opposite approach and spoke to customers and bank employees to understand their pain points, their aspirations, and what would really delight them.
+This allowed us to create an incredible before & after difference:

 Before we jump into how we made this happen, it's worth taking the time to review the old website, that had been in continuous use for over ten years.

-This was the current website looked like when we arrived at the scene:
+This was what the current website looked like when we arrived at the scene:

 The problem with the existing website is that it did not position the bank as the largest bank in the country and it was significantly below the expectations of the existing customers as well new potential customers of the bank.

 This has a significant negative impact on the bank because it increases the amount of support required for customers who cannot self-serve themselves on information that they require, while the recruitment section does not inspire new applicants to apply for a particular position.

 Additionally, the old website was not particularly mobile-friendly, which was a large issue considering that the majority of Cambodian consumers actually prefer to use mobile devices to browse the internet compared to desktops or laptops.